gabriela-ciontolac/math_api/README.md

 - **Monitoring**: Prometheus metrics & Grafana dashboards
 - **Logging**: Async event logging to Kafka (with Kafdrop UI)
 - **Containerized**: Easily deployable with Docker Compose
-- **Extensible**: Clean MVC structure, ready for scaling and more endpoints
+- **Extensible**: Clean MVCS structure, ready for scaling and more endpoints

 ---